luiswirth/bsc-thesis/src/matter/ddf.typ

 in *discrete exterior calculus* (DEC) @crane:ddg.

-One can represent this function on the simplicies, using a list of real values that are ordered according to the global numbering of the simplicies.
+One can represent this function on the simplices, using a list of real values that are ordered according to the global numbering of the simplices.
 ```rust
 pub struct Cochain {
   pub coeffs: na::DVector<f64>,